yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 1. Copy and paste the Python script command from the YugabyteDB Anywhere UI.
 Set the flags for the command as follows:

     - `--ask_password` - this flag instructs the script to prompt for a password (which is required if the sudo user requires password authentication).
+    - `--ip` - enter the IP address of the node.
+    - `--mount_points` - enter the mount point configured for the node (typically `/data`).
+If you have multiple drives, add these as a comma-separated list, such as, for example, `/mnt/d0,/mnt/d1`.
     - `--install_node_agent` - this flag instructs the script to install the node agent, which is required for YugabyteDB Anywhere to communicate with the instance.
-    - `--yba_url` - enter the IP address of the machine where you are running YugabyteDB Anywhere, with the port of 9000.
     - `--api_token` - enter your API token; you can create an API token by navigating to your **User Profile** and clicking **Generate Key**.
+    - `--yba_url` - enter the URL of the machine where you are running YugabyteDB Anywhere, with port 9000.
+For example, `http://ybahost.company.com:9000`.
+The node must be able to communicate with YugabyteDB Anywhere at this address.
     - `--node_name` - enter a name for the node.
     - `--instance_type` - enter the name of the [instance type](#add-instance-types) to use for the node.
+The name must match the name of an existing instance type.
-    - `--zone_name` - enter the name of the zone where the node is located.
+    - `--zone_name` - enter a zone name for the node.
-    - `--ip` - enter the IP address of the node.
-    - `--mount_points` - enter the mount point configured for the node (typically `/data`)

     For example: